jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ```
 ### Step 3:

-Once I had both files on R studio I was able to wrangle both into a single file by renaming the collunns and converting data types to ensure they stack correctly.
+Once I had both files on R studio I was able to wrangle both into a single file by renaming the columns and converting data types to ensure they stack correctly.
 After stacking the data frames I then removed any inconsistencies between the two files.

 ```r
 # Rename columns to make them consistent with q1_2020